Tomomitsu Niimi: Legal proceedings

 Tomomitsu Niimi was eventually convicted of murder and other terrorism charges.
 Niimi was subsequently sentenced to death by hanging.
 Unlike other former Aum members involved in criminal acts, Niimi made no apologies.
 During an earlier court hearing, Niimi proclaimed his "absolute faith" in Shoko Asahara, Aum Shinrikyo's founder, and spoke about various levels of 'enlightenments' he had been able to experience during his religious trainings in Aum.
 He then spoke about human sufferings, saying that "some are suffering thinking that this world is illusory and some thinking that it is real.
 Concerning the former members who now testify against their guru [Asahara] who did them so much good, I believe their suffering is based on the perceptions that this world is real".

 Niimi was among the first seven of the Aum Shinrikyo members on death row to be executed on 6 July 2018, including leader Shoko Asahara.
 Relatives of victims said they approve of the execution.
-Human Rights Watch however disapproved of the hangings.